 Code of Conduct

 At Frank Hobbs Elementary School, we believe that all children have the right to learn in a safe, caring and orderly environment.
-Our expectations are that students will remain an attitude that is cooperative, courteous and respectful.
+Our expectations are that students will maintain an attitude that is cooperative, courteous and respectful.

 WE BELIEVE IN PURPOSEFUL POSITIVE CONDUCT IN ORDER TO:

-• Provide a supportive caring environment with high expectations where everyone is valued and respected, including the adults in the building
+• Provide a supportive caring environment with high expectations where everyone is valued and respected including the adults in the building

 • Provide a healthy environment for learning which must be safe, happy, supportive and secure

-• Assist learners to become Educated Citizens
+• Assist learners to become educated / independent citizens

 • Interact with each other in a caring, concerned manner (according to age – appropriate expectations)